Kristina01111000/Drws_site/README.md

 For next week:
 - Retake all quizzes and look for typos
-- Change all of the 4element sections to 4 element
 - look over the splash page, give him comments